value-pro-mcp

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description carries full burden.
-It discloses the answer is preliminary, undergoes verification, exact conditions require operator confirmation, and the tool may be disabled.
-This is good transparency for a query tool.
+With no annotations, the description carries the full burden.
+It discloses that answers undergo a reliability check, exact conditions are confirmed by an operator, and the assistant may be disabled.
+It also states that numbers should not be considered final.
+This covers key behavioral aspects for a query tool.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.